 Your Divorce Goals

 If you’re at the point that moving forward with a divorce is an inevitability, it’s important to remember that Texas is a community property state.
 This means that your marital assets won’t necessarily be divided straight down the middle but that, instead, the court will determine what it considers “just and right” within your circumstances.
 The court’s version of just and right will likely not coincide with your own.

 Further, when it comes to the details of your child custody arrangement, you have a vested interest in carefully crafting the custody schedule that you believe is best for your children.
 While the court always prioritizes children’s best interests, you obviously know better when it comes to your own children.

 The more that you and your spouse can agree upon, the less the court will decide on your behalf.
 If you and your soon-to-be ex can’t hammer out the details together (with the help of your respective attorneys), a mediator may be able to help you find common ground.
 The mediation process is a great way to save on legal expenses.

 If You’re Considering Divorce, You Need a Dedicated Houston Family Law Attorney

 While it’s impossible to predict at the outset exactly how your divorce will proceed, there are some basic steps that you can take to protect yourself along the way.
-The dedicated divorce attorneys at the Rudisel Law Firm, P.C., have the experience, knowledge, and compassion to help guide your divorce toward its best possible resolution.
-We’re here to help, so please fill out an online evaluation using the “Contact Us” link in the menu or call us at 713-781-7775 today.
+The dedicated divorce attorneys at The Rudisel Law Firm, P.C., have the experience, knowledge, and compassion to help guide your divorce toward its best possible resolution.
+We’re here to help, so please contact us by filling out an online evaluation or call us at 713-781-7775 today.